Rte Gineste With Bus

 Route des Crêtes between Cassis and La Ciotat

-Between June 1 and September 30, on “red” days, the departmental road D141, known as the “route des crêtes”, is closed to motorized traffic (as are the other massifs in the department).
+Between 1 June and 30 September, on “red” days, the departmental road D141, known as the “route des crêtes”, is closed to motorised traffic (as are the other massifs in the department).
 This is also the case during extraordinary weather events.

-The “mes calanques” mobile application allows you to be warned in real time.
+You can use the “mes calanques” mobile application to be warned in real time.

-Every Sunday from the end of April to the end of September, the Route des Crêtes is reserved for pedestrians and alternative modes of transport.
+The Route des Crêtes is reserved for pedestrians and alternative modes of transport every Sunday from the end of April to the end of September.
 This initiative, entitled “les Crêtes en pleine nature”, allows visitors to enjoy this emblematic site in complete peace and quiet.

 Visit the calanques